 3. Little Bit of Dirt is good

-It will yield a great result, especially when you are clicking children to try to go down to there height level or you can use the camera’s Vari-Angle LCD.
+It will yield a great result, especially when you are clicking children to try to go down to their height level or you can use the camera’s Vari-Angle LCD.
 Going down to a new level will help you see and correct the poor lightning or any shadows.
 Your image will definitely be more pleasing with everything balanced.

 4. Look for a perfect light spot

-Light is an important factor in photography where direct sunlight can result in ugly shadows and can blacken the subjects’ face and other objects.
+Light is an important factor in photography where direct sunlight can result in ugly shadows and can blacken the subjects’ faces and other objects.
 You have to see a perfect light spot or the best time to take photographs.

 Usually the two hours after sunrise and two hours before sunset are the most photogenic time when the light is soft and perfect for photography.
-You can also choose the scenic mode in the camera which will tell the camera about the shooting environment like low light, direct sunlight, portrait and landscape, and make the camera adjust its setting for these conditions.
+You can also choose the scenic mode in the camera which will tell the camera about the shooting environment like low light, direct sunlight, portrait, and landscape, and make the camera adjust its setting for these conditions.

 5. Master the Flash

 Digital camera in auto mode always has flashed at low light.
-But mastering the flash usage is the best and for that, you need to keep on experimenting with the use of flash on and off.
+But mastering flash usage is the best and for that, you need to keep on experimenting with the use of flash on and off.